calee14/NodeWorkspace/goog9/scale_auto.md

         - HTTPS load balancers support the quick transport layer protocol
     - **QUIC** is a transport layer that allows for faster client connection initiation, removes head-of-line blocking in multiplex streams, and supports conenction migration when a client's IP address changes
     - SSL certificates are only used with load balancing proxies such as HTTPS or SSL proxies.
-    - like a HTTP load balancer, HTTPS load balancershave a URL map to direct traffic to back-end services or buckets
+    - like a HTTP load balancer, HTTPS load balancers have a URL map to direct traffic to back-end services or buckets
 - **Network Endpoint Group (NEG)** - configuration object that specifies a group of back-end services (aka. endpoints)
     - usually config is deployed in containers
         - used for distributing traffic to applications running on back-end instances